stat545ubc-2021/Mini-data-analysis_TYL/Mini-Data-Analysis-Deliverable-2.md

                                     diameter<50 ~ "3_Large",
                                     TRUE ~ "4_Extra-Large"))

+# (7) Make a graph where it makes sense to customize the alpha transparency.
 # Plot the spatial distributions of the four common species with four diameter levels.
 ggplot(Ans1.2.4,aes(longitude,latitude,colour=diameter_level))+
   geom_point(alpha=0.9,size=1.1,na.rm=TRUE)+